-Use Form 709 to report the following: • Transfers subject to the federal gift and certain generation-skipping transfer (GST) taxes and to figure the tax, if any, due on those transfers and made during the calendar year on one Form 709.
-This means, you must file a separate return for each calendar year a reportable gift is given (for example, a gift given in 2007 must be reported on a 2007 Form 709).
+Use Form 709 to report the following: Transfers subject to the federal gift and certain generation-skipping transfer (GST) taxes and to figure the tax, if any, due on those transfers and Allocation of the lifetime GST exemption to property transferred during the transferor's lifetime.
+(For more details, see Part 2-GST Exemption Reconciliation, later, and Regulations section 26.2632-1.)

+All gift and GST taxes must be computed and filed on a calendar year basis.
+List all reportable gifts made during the calendar year on one Form 709.
+This means, you must file a separate return for each calendar year a reportable gift is given (for example, a gift given in 2010 must be reported on a 2010 Form 709).
 Do not file more than one Form 709 for any one calendar year.